-Implement operational The industry supports the de minimis threshold for CIU trading book simplifications to the classification where no more than 10% of the CIU's underlying holdings treatment of CIUs under would be allocated to the banking book, but opposes a rigid 90% look- he FRTB-SA through threshold, instead advocating for no threshold to apply the look-through approach (LTA) given the residual part of the fund is adequately capitalised under the fallback approach.
+Implement operational simplifications to the treatment of CIUs under the FRTB-SA The industry supports the de minimis threshold for CIU trading book classification where no more than 10% of the CIU's underlying holdings would be allocated to the banking book, but opposes a rigid 90% look-through threshold, instead advocating for no threshold to apply the look-through approach (LTA) given the residual part of the fund is adequately capitalised under the fallback approach.
 However, further adjustments outside of these proposals are outlined in this response and are essential to ensuring that the capital treatment of CIUs remains both pragmatic and risk-aligned.
-Introduce a permissions The proposed permission regime for RRAO risks creating fragmentation regime for the FRTB-SA across firms and imposing an operational burden comparable to an residual risk add-on (RRAO) internal model application.
-This could result in uneven capital outcomes for similar exposures and add unnecessary complexity for both firms and supervisors.
-This also creates level playing field issues with other jurisdictions that already provide blanket exemptions; thus the current proposal does not go far enough.
-Exemptions for certain instruments remain the industry's preferred solution, reflecting their risk profile and hedgeability.
-Failing that, the regime should be clear, streamlined, and pragmatic - with simplified expectations for applications and lighter processes for minor product variations.
+Introduce a permissions regime for the FRTB-SA residual risk add-on (RRAO) and risk-aligned.
+The proposed permission regime for RRAO risks creating fragmentati across firms and imposing an operational burden comparable to internal model application.
+This could result in uneven capital outcom for similar exposures and add unnecessary complexity for both firms a supervisors.
+This also creates level playing field issues with oth jurisdictions that already provide blanket exemptions; thus the curre proposal does not go far enough.
+Exemptions for certain instrumer remain the industry's preferred solution, reflecting their risk profile a hedgeability.
+Failing that, the regime should be clear, streamlined, a pragmatic - with simplified expectations for applications and light processes for minor product variations.